tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LP_Stu_Dashboard_Webapps.md

 ### 15. Student Do: Monte Carlo Dashboard Web App (10 mins)

 Students complete a Bag of Tricks activity where they revisit simulations and use Monte carlo to predict housing sales prices over the next 10 years.
+Monte carlo output will be visualized on a dashboard so that insights and decisions can be made based off of the predictions.

 Data for this activity was acquired from [catalog.data.gov](https://catalog.data.gov/dataset/real-estate-sales-2001-2016).